St. Louis–San Francisco 1630

 St. Louis–San Francisco Railway 1630 is a preserved Ye class "Decapod" type steam locomotive, built in 1918 by the Baldwin Locomotive Works (BLW) for the United States Railroad Administration (USRA), it is owned and operated by the Illinois Railway Museum (IRMX) in Union, Illinois.
-Today, Frisco No. 1630 is currently one of two operating Decapods in service in America, the other being former Great Western No. 90 at the Strasburg Rail Road (SRC) outside of Strasburg, Pennsylvania.
+Today, No. 1630 is currently one of two operating Decapods in service in America, the other being former Great Western No. 90 at the Strasburg Rail Road (SRC) outside of Strasburg, Pennsylvania.

 History

 Revenue service

 No. 1630 was built in 1918 by the Baldwin Locomotive Works (BLW) for use in Russia as a Ye class locomotive.
 However, it, along with about 200 other locomotives, remained in the United States because the Bolshevik government could not pay for them after the Russian Revolution.
 It was converted from Russian track gauge to standard gauge.
 After being re-gauged, the locomotive was sold to the United States Railroad Administration (USRA) in March 1918 and was numbered to No. 1147.
 Shortly after in April 1918, it was briefly leased for use on the Pennsylvania Railroad (PRR).

 In November 1920, the locomotive was sold to the St. Louis – San Francisco Railway (SLSF), also known as the "Frisco", where it was renumbered to No. 1630 and used as a mixed traffic engine.
 In November 1951, the locomotive was sold to the Eagle-Picher Mining and Smelting Company, which used it to haul lead ore from the mine to their smelter yard, it would continue to haul lead for Eagle-Picher until the mine closed and ceased operations in 1957, No. 1630 was withdrawn from service and put into storage for the next ten years.